felippe-regazio/helpmateCSS/README.md

 hexo generate && hexo serve
 ```

+Deploying docs to github pages: To reconstruct docs, copy the docs_src/public to /docs.
+Now replace the src="/ to src="/helpmateCSS/ and Replace href="/ to href="/helpmateCSS/.
+Perform a git push, and its done.
 To know more about Hexo, please follow https://hexo.io/

 # The Flux